johnperry-math/AoC2023/README.md

 but because I was looking in the wrong place.

 ## Day 13: Point of Incidence
-:mirror:
+<span style="font-size: 8ex;">:mirror:</span>

-You are walking thruogh a landscape of rocks and ash!
+You are walking through a landscape of rocks and ash!
 Mirrors are strewn about the landscape!
 Since the rocks and ash are the same color, the mirrors make it hard to navigate around the rocks!

 1. For each mirror, find the single row or column of symmetry, as it corresponds to a mirror.
-2. Whoops! (:face_with_monocle:) The mirrors are smudged!
+2. Whoops! (:thinking:) The mirrors are smudged!
    Amazingly enough, they each have exactly one smudge!
    For each mirror, find the single position that, when changed, gives you a _new_ mirror; i.e., a _new_ row or column of symmetry.